BraftonSupport/braftonium-new/readme.md

 This will give you a few different ways to inject/enqueue JS, Scripts, CSS or Stylesheets.
 Add global rules for all pages or you can add rules for specific posts/pages.
 Options include:
 1. Location: Header/Footer
-2. Method: CSS/CSS stylesheet/JS/JS Async/JS Defer
+2. Method Files: CSS stylesheet/JS Async/JS Defer
+3. Method Inline: Type actual JS/CSS
+4. Give each rule a unique id
 3. Disable: Disable any rule, without having to delete it.
 4. Content: This will either be your JS/CSS/URL